 Multiplying Thermal Imaging Capabilities

 Recent generations of thermal imagers greatly improve the ability to catch many potential breakdown-causing problems before they cause a failure.
 The enhanced capabilities decrease costs and dramatically improved ease of use.
 Maintenance personnel would rather find an impending problem than have to respond to a critical equipment failure after it happens.

 Facility managers, upon seeing the capabilities, are expanding their condition monitoring programs to include semi-fixed, always-on wireless infrared sensors.
-A technician had to be in the right place at the right time to troubleshoot intermittent problems.
+Previously, a technician had to be in the right place at the right time to troubleshoot intermittent problems.
 However, installing thermal imaging sensors on multiple components provides a more comprehensive view of equipment assets in real-time.
 Views also show long periods of time, making them much more likely to catch intermittent faults in the act.

 Thermal imaging sensors simultaneously capture thermal images of multiple motor, fan, pump, and conveyor components to help spot abnormal thermal patterns in bearings, shafts, casings, belts, gearboxes, and other components.
 Managers can compare these images across an entire duty cycle to see what else is going on when warning signals appear.
 They can then respond proactively to problems and head off potential failures in other equipment down the line.
 The sensors provide more data to help maintenance and reliability professionals better determine whether they need to address the problem immediately or whether they can wait for off-peak hours or until the next regularly scheduled maintenance period.

 How Thermal Imaging Sensors Work